 - Saturn is 6th planet.

-- Saturn is made of rings of gas.
+- Planet Saturn is made of rings of gas.

-- Saturn is one of the outer planets.
+- It is one of the outer planets.

-- Saturn and it’s rings are almost 10 times wider than earth.
+- It’s rings are almost 10 times wider than earth.